syncfusion-content/uwp-docs/uwp/Linear-Gauge/GettingStarted.md

 ---
 # Getting Started with UWP Linear Gauge (SfLinearGauge)

-This section explains the steps required to configure a [`SfLinearGauge`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfLinearGauge.html) control in a real-time scenario and also provides a walk-through on some of the customization features available in [`SfLinearGauge`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfLinearGauge.html)  control.
+This section explains the steps required to configure a [`SfLinearGauge`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfLinearGauge.html) control in a real-time scenario and also provides a walk-through of some of the customization features available in the [`SfLinearGauge`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfLinearGauge.html) control.

 ## Adding gauge references

 Refer to this [article](https://help.syncfusion.com/uwp/add-syncfusion-controls) to know how to add Syncfusion controls to Visual Studio projects in various ways.
-You can also refer to [this](https://help.syncfusion.com/uwp/control-dependencies) link to know about the assemblies required for adding gauge to your project.
+You can also refer to [this](https://help.syncfusion.com/uwp/control-dependencies) link to know about the assemblies required for adding a gauge to your project.

 ### Initialize gauge

 Import the [`SfLinearGauge`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfLinearGauge.html) namespace to your respective Window as follows.

 {% tabs %}